-The Company has completed a number of transactions in 2022 and Q1 2023 to position itself to advance the Cotabambas Project without the need to issue any of the Company's stock.
+The Company has completed a number of transactions in 2022 and 2023 to position itself to advance the Cotabambas Project.
 On December 3, 2021, the Company completed the sale of 75% of the Antilla Project for \$7.4 million in cash and \$2.1 million receivable (the "Second Payment") which was due to be paid in October 2022.

-During the three months ended March 31, 2023, the Company agreed to amend the Antilla Copper sale agreement with Calisto Cobre Resources Corp. (formerly Heeney Capital Acquisition Company, "HCAC") ("Calisto") in which both parties agreed to the following terms:
+During the six months ended June 30, 2023, the Company agreed to amend the Antilla Copper sale agreement with Calisto Cobre Resources Corp. (formerly Heeney Capital Acquisition Company, "HCAC") ("Calisto") in which both parties agreed to the following amended terms:

-- 1) defer the Second Payment to the earlier of (i) a date within 30 days of an Initial Public Offering ("IPO") of Calisto on an internationally recognized stock exchange and (ii) March 31, 2024; and - 2) Calisto to make an immediate payment of \$221,670 (CAD \$300,000) not yet paid pending final execution of the amended agreement and pay interest on any outstanding amounts at a rate of 6.7% to be accrued and payable at the earlier of the Second Payment date or March 31, 2024.

-Calisto will also have the right to prepay the Second Payment at any time prior to an IPO, without penalty, together with any accrued and unpaid interest up to the prepayment date, provided, however if such prepayment occurs on or prior to June 15, 2023, the interest payable on the prepayment date shall be capped at \$67,979.

-In the event of failure by Calisto to make the Second Payment by March 31, 2024, Calisto shall immediately transfer to Panoro such number of shares of Antilla Copper comprising 17.3% of the issued and outstanding shares of Antilla Copper to be adjusted as necessary to result in Panoro's post-transfer interest in Antilla Copper to be its interest in Antilla Copper less any dilution as at October 6, 2022, the original due date of the Second Payment.
+- defer the Second Payment balance to the earlier of (i) a date within 30 days of an Initial Public Offering ("IPO") of Calisto on an internationally recognized stock exchange and (ii) March 31, 2024; - Calisto agreed pay interest on any Second Payment outstanding amounts at a rate of 6.7% to be accrued and payable at the earlier of the date of the full payment of the Second Payment outstanding balance or March 31, 2024; - Calisto has the right to prepay the Second Payment outstanding balance at any time prior to an IPO, without penalty, together with any accrued and unpaid interest up to the prepayment date; and - In the event of failure by Calisto pay the Second Payment outstanding balance by March 31, 2024, Calisto shall immediately transfer to Panoro such number of shares of Antilla Copper comprising 17.3% of the issued and outstanding shares of Antilla Copper to be adjusted as necessary to result in Panoro's post-transfer interest in Antilla Copper to be its interest in Antilla Copper less any dilution as at October 6, 2022, the original due date of the Second Payment.